EBay to launch an in-app mobile ad network in fourth quarter

 Berkshire Hathaway's insurance unit Geico [BRKGE.UL] is among the first advertisers on eBay's mobile ad network.

-Mobile ad spending in the United States will total $17.73 billion this year, up 83 percent from $9.69 billion in 2013, according to industry research firm eMarketer.
+Mobile ad spending in the United States will total $17.73 billion (11 billion pounds) this year, up 83 percent from $9.69 billion in 2013, according to industry research firm eMarketer.

 Advertising is a much higher margin business than retail, but the move risks drawing people away from eBay's site.